gridjs/docs/doc/Tutorial.md

 Basic image processing methods are very limited, so you may need edit pixel to process the image.
 GridJS provides a pixel object in every image object, so you can edit pixel very easy with GridJS.

-You can learn more about pixel object at <http://gridjs.org/docs/API.html#index_Pixel Object>.
+You can learn more about pixel object at <http://gridjs.org/docs/API.html#index_Pixel%20Object>.

 ### Find Image Edges